-Op Operation Name: Date: List all suppliers and ingredients used in organic products, including "work in process" ingredients made in house.
-1. Attach organic certificates for all certified suppliers.
-Certificates attached Certificates must be dated within the last 15 months and must list the specific ingredient you use.
-For USDA NOP certified suppliers, refer to Orc (Integrity) for overall certification status.
+Certificates must be dated within the last 15 months and must list the specific ingredient you use.
+For USDA NOP certified suppliers, refer to Organic Integrity - Database (Integrity) for overall certification status.
 Product listings may need to be requested separately from the supplier.
-Be prepared to demonstrate you system at inspection.
-2. For any uncertified supplier of organic ingredients, list both the uncertified supplier and the certified supplier in the Supplier column.
-Attach an (EHA) for each uncertified supplier.
-Product must be enclosed in sealed, tamper-evident retail packaging when acquired by the supplier and must while under the supplier's control.
+Be prepared to demonstrate your certificate management system at inspection.

+- 2. For any uncertified supplier of organic ingredients, list both the uncertified supplier and the certified supplier in the Supplier column.
+Attach an Exempt Handler Affidavit (EHA) for each uncertified supplier.
+Product must be enclosed in sealed, tamper-evident retail packaging when acquired by the supplier and must remain in that packaging while under the supplier's control.
 CCOF will review the EHA and notify you if certification of the supplier is required.
-3. For each multi-ingredient ingredient, submit an ingredient statement from the manufacturer to compare to your label. 🔲 Ingredient statement a attached An Excel version of this document is available at www.ccof.org/documents or by contacting CCOF.
-Update this master list as you add and remove suppliers.
-Highlight new suppliers or products in yellow and removed suppliers or products in blue to s simplify updates. ▶ List all nonorganic processing aids, sanitizers, and packaging aids that contact organic products on your Handler Materials Application (OSP) Materials List), not this form.
+EHA attached - 3.
+For each multi-ingredient ingredient, submit an ingredient statement from the manufacturer to compare to your label. 🗌 Ingredient statement attached - ► An Excel version of this document is available at www.ccof.org/documents or by contacting CCOF. - Update this master list as you add and remove suppliers.
+Highlight new suppliers or products in yellow and removed suppliers or products in blue to simplify updates. - List all nonorganic processing aids, sanitizers, and packaging aids that contact organic products on your Handler Materials Application (OSP Materials List), not this form.
+For each nonorganic ingredient or processing aid not previously approved by CCOF, submit a Nonorganic Processing Material Affidavit or Natural Flavor Affidavit.
+Private label brand owners who do not manufacture are not required to submit nonorganic ingredients or processing aids for review.

-g aid not previously approved by CCOF, submit a are not required to submit nonorganic ingredients Nonorganic Pro ocessing Material A Supplier Ingredient Name List one ingredient per line, match organic certificate, include brand name if any Organic Ingredient?
-(Yes, No) Do you import1 this product?
+Supplier Ingredient Name List one ingredient per line, match organic certificate, include brand name if any Organic Ingredient?
+(Yes, No) Do you import 1 this product?
 (Yes, No) Date Added to H2.0A Certifier Optional, for your use CCOF Use Only Ex: XYZ Juice Supply Ex: apple juice concentrate Yes Yes 7/15/2020 CCOF